photonstorm/lazer/worklog.md

 ### 6th January 2016

+Complete rewrite of the Loader.
+The Files are now entirely independent of the Loader and don't hold any references to the Loader at all.
+They are fully Promise based.
+The BaseLoader no longer cares about what the File is or does, as long as it exposes the properties and methods it needs.
+The File is responsible for handling its own loading (be it XHR or Tag based) and simply returns a Promise to the Loader.

+The Files are no longer Classes either, but pure JavaScript objects with a few helper functions.

+Lots of new XHR level properties have been added to the files and the Loader.
+You can now set XHR login credentials (username, password), a file-specific timeout value, request headers and mime type overrides.
+These can all be set on a per-file basis, or globally in the Loader itself (file level properties override global ones always)

+Image Files have a new crossOrigin property, as does the Loader.
+So files can have their own CORs settings, not just a Loader level one.

+Files also now have a process callback, which is invoked after the default File Handler process function has run.
+The Loader now works differently to Phaser - before once the file was loaded it was instantly processed.
+For example if you loaded a huge JSON it would be parsed immediately on load, even while other files were loading.
+This is a performance issue, so the Loader now works in two stages: Loading of files and Processing of them.
+Only once all the files have loaded are they processed (i.e. JSON is parsed, XML is evaluated, etc).

+---

 More work on Textures and Frame handling.
 Have created some new Texture Packer parsers (will add in Starling and some others later).
 Frame is a nice generic object.
 FrameSet is a collection of Frame objects.

 Pixi works on the basis of a BaseTexture which contains just the source image and a few other settings (including a FrameData collection), then it uses a Texture for each Sprite, which can have custom crop etc applied without messing with the underlying Frame objects.
 This is a quite nice approach although I can't help but feel we could simplify things a little.

---

-** Convert Frame to SpriteSheet (FrameSet?) / Parse Frame - that is how we'll allow you to embed a sprite sheet into an atlas and still create animation data from it **
+Thought: Convert Frame to SpriteSheet (FrameSet?) / Parse Frame - that is how we'll allow you to embed a sprite sheet into an atlas and still create animation data from it **

-** I need to find a way to define an Animation with either indexes or frame names (like currently), but that can span multiple images.
+Thought: I need to find a way to define an Animation with either indexes or frame names (like currently), but that can span multiple images.
 Maybe an Animation just contains _references_ to Frame objects, and it doesn't matter what cache they are in: How to tell if texture needs updating?
 Don't, just set currentFrame and handle it then.

-Frames are part of a FrameData set, but what I'm wondering now is why?
+Thought: Frames are part of a FrameData set, but what I'm wondering now is why?
 What benefit does that provide?
 My thought is 'frame name lookup'.
 Should there be 1 FrameData per atlas? (and thus 1 per single image too), or just one massive FrameCache, split into 'cache names', then FrameData per name?

 Needed outcome: Ability to just pass a Texture to a renderer, not a Sprite.
 Therefore Texture needs to know about the source image + crop rect + frame + uv data + blend mode.